Tropical Storm Maria forms in Atlantic

 Maria could threaten Puerto Rico and the Leeward Islands of the northeast Caribbean during the weekend, but posed no immediate danger to land.

 It was about 1,305 miles east of the Lesser Antilles and racing rapidly westward.
-Maria had top winds of 50 miles per hour (85 km per hour) and could strengthen slightly in the next two days, forecasters at the hurricane center in Miami said.
+Maria had top winds of 50 miles per hour and could strengthen slightly in the next two days, forecasters at the hurricane center in Miami said.

 Computer models showed it turning northwest early next week but it was too early to know whether Maria would then curve away from the United States, like Katia is forecast to do.